anoukperq/articles/Translation in a continuous development environment.md

 * Create multidisciplinary teams.
 Define localization as part of the Definition of Done of your product increment.
 Make a decision on the state the language versions of the product must be in in order to deploy.
 * Team empowerment.
 Let the translators in the team decide how the goals are to be reached when it comes to multilingual deployment.
 * Embrace Change: Make sure change is at the core of your process.
 Content is dynamic and consolidation of the source before translating delays deployment unnecessarily
-* Get feedback: Be not afraid to publish early versions of your translations.
+* Get feedback: Don't be afraid to publish early versions of your translations.
 Make sure you can implement feedback easily and fast.

 ## Where do we see things going?